gadmm/lyx-unstable/README.md

 * Minor improvement to the citation GUI.
 * Performance improvements for scrolling.
 * Add \x*arrows in Math Arrows toolbar menu.
-* Fix vertical and horizontal spacings for decorations (\hat, \overbrace...).
-* Fix the toolbar button "math-insert \sideset".
 * This file readable from the About menu.